 The National Retail Association (NRA) is Australia’s largest and most representative retail industry organisation, and has been representing the interests of the retail, fast food and broader service sector for almost 100 years.
 The NRA delivers critical information and advice to thousands of businesses nationally, ranging in size from the smallest corner store to the majority of Australia’s major retail chains and franchising groups.

-NRA services are delivered by highly trained and well qualified in-house staff who have accumulated decades of industry specific knowledge and experience.
-Because NRA is a not for profit association it can deliver professional services at a much lower cost than other providers.
+The NRA's services are delivered by highly trained and well qualified in-house staff who have accumulated decades of industry specific knowledge and experience.
+Because the NRA is a not for profit association it can deliver professional services at a much lower cost than other providers.

 1. To receive advice on performance management issues and guidance around termination processes

 2. To help you to fully understand your obligations in terms of employee remuneration and conditions of employment

 3. To receive guidance and direction around preventative measures that minimise the prospects of workplace harassment, bullying or discriminatory behaviour

 4. To receive access to industry forums in areas such as industrial relations, employment and training, loss prevention, workplace safety, technical standards and consumer law, and tenancy and leasing